KanyantaM/reviza/README.md

 ### 4. Tech-Yatu - Your Software Development Partner

-ReviZa is a product of Tech-Yatu, a leading software development company.
+ReviZa is a product of Luso Software, a leading software development company.
 If you have specific software development needs or are interested in our services, feel free to contact us at <kanyanta.1makasa@gmail.com>.

 ## Getting Started